tshepang/blog/content/computing/my current desktop setup.rst

 Note that this diff is against the Debian package (version **6.0-6**).
 I could not change the modifier key with the upstream version of dwm.

-You will notice that I'm still using some GNOME packages, specifically Nautilus and GNOME Terminal, both of which remain my favorites.
+You will notice that I'm still using one major GNOME package, Nautilus, the file browser.
+It remains my favorite.